AMS P a n or

 Automatically generating PanorAMS-noisy annotations for training

+in 360° street level images based on geographic context information.
 Our step-by-step method to use geospatial context information to automatically generate bounding box annotations in geo-referenced panoramic images:

 1. Based on city observations, geospatial object information, and elevation map data, acquire object attributes and 3D real-world measurements of all objects falling within a 150 meter radius of the image GPS location.